aldairlfp/DTorrent/README.md

 # DTorrent
-A client and a tracker of BitTorrent
+A client and a distributed tracker service of BitTorrent